Varo Bank raises another $63M, led by NBA star Russell Westbrook – TechCrunch

 Varo announced last year it had been granted a national bank charter from the Office of the Comptroller of the Currency (OCC) and secured regulatory approvals from the FDIC and Federal Reserve to open Varo Bank, N.A. — effectively becoming a “real” bank.

-Today, Varo Bank has over 3 million bank accounts, and says it’s deposits are up by over 900% year-over-year.
+Today, Varo Bank has over 3 million bank accounts, and says its deposits are up by more than 900% year-over-year.
 Spend on the Varo platform is also up by over 300%, year-over-year.

 Westbrook’s interest in working with Varo Bank has to do with its focus on making an impact on financial inequality through its banking services.
-Specifically, the company is committed to bringing up to two-day early payroll deposits, savings accounts that pay higher rates than the national average, and a short-term cash advance line of credit, Varo Advance, that gives qualifying customers access to up to $100 as needed in the Varo Bank app.
-The credit line was launched in Dec.
-2020, and remains fee-free through March 2021 due to the COVID-19 pandemic.
+Specifically, the company is committed to bringing up to two-day early payroll deposits, savings accounts that pay higher rates than the national average and a short-term cash advance line of credit, Varo Advance, that gives qualifying customers access to up to $100 as needed in the Varo Bank app.
+The credit line was launched in December 2020, and remains fee-free through March 2021 due to the COVID-19 pandemic.

 The new funds will be used to expand Varo Bank’s services, as well as work with Westbrook to co-create a community impact program that focuses on building financial literacy in underserved communities, the company told TechCrunch.